kilicserhat93/sparkify/README.md

   "sparkify.ipynb" file contains all the code of the work.

 6- Authors:
-  I prepared this work mysel.
+  I prepared this work myself.

 7- Copyright and Licence:
   If you use the codes of this project in a scientific publication, I would appreciate citation.